Top left banner Top right banner

 Welcome to the United States (U.S.) Department of the Navy's Hawaii-California Training and Testing (HCTT) environmental planning website.

-The HCTT website is an online resource for information concerning the preparation of the Environmental Impact Statement/Overseas Environmental Impact Statement (EIS/OEIS) to assess potential environmental effects associated with the Proposed Action to conduct at-sea military readiness activities within the HCTT Study Area (referred to as the “Study Area”).
-The Department of the Navy (Navy) (including both the U.S. Navy and the U.S. Marine Corps), in cooperation with the U.S. Coast Guard, U.S. Army, and U.S. Air Force, also proposes to modernize and sustain its ranges in a manner necessary to support these readiness activities.
+This website is an online resource for information on the preparation of the Environmental Impact Statement/Overseas Environmental Impact Statement (EIS/OEIS) to assess potential environmental effects associated with the Proposed Action to conduct at-sea military readiness activities within the HCTT Study Area (referred to as the “Study Area”).
+To meet training and testing requirements, the Department of the Navy (Navy) (including both the U.S. Navy and the U.S. Marine Corps), as the lead agency, jointly with the U.S. Coast Guard, U.S. Army, and U.S. Air Force, has prepared a Draft EIS/OEIS, which is currently available for public review and comment through Feb.
+11, 2025.
+The Draft EIS/OEIS includes an analysis of the potential environmental effects associated with conducting at-sea training and testing activities, and modernization and sustainment of ranges (collectively referred to as “military readiness activities”) within the HCTT Study Area.

-The development of the EIS/OEIS will help sustain the readiness of the Navy and other participating U.S. military services by:
+The development of the EIS/OEIS will help the Navy and other U.S. military services meet their environmental compliance requirements, while ensuring military readiness by:

 • Supporting current and future training and testing requirements